EtiennePerot/kozo/README.md

 * `localInit(self)`: This will be called during initialization, but **only on the Node the Transport is available on**.
 If you override this, you should **always** call the `.localInit()` method of the parent class as well.
 * `bind(self)`: This will be called during initialization, but **only on the Node the Transport is available on**.
 If you override this, you should **always** call the `.bind()` method of the parent class as well.
 * `getPriority(self)`: Returns a priority indicator (from `Transport.Priority_WORST` to `Transport.Priority_BEST`) indicating the preference the system should have regarding the Transport to pick in order to establish a connection from one Node to another.
 The faster and the more reliable the Transport, the higher its priority should be.
 The default is `Transport.Priority_MEH`.
+* `canAccept(self)`: This should return `True` if this Transport can be used to receive connections from other Transports.
 * `canConnect(self, otherTransport)`: This should return `True` if this Transport can be used to connect to `otherTransport`, otherwise `False`.
 The default implementation returns `True` if both Transports are of the same class, so there is no need to override this method if that is the only check you will be doing.

 An `AuthenticatedTransport` subclass **should not** override the following methods (but may call them, if appropriate):